 These days new clients make their way upstairs through diligent Google research.
-For women with curly hair in Melbourne there are currently multiple options and that is always a good thing as there are certainly different needs related to design, finish and absolutely in environment.
-Often during consultation it is stated that is was the writings (or ranting) here that directly resonated with and influenced my clients in their decision.
+For women with challenging hair in Melbourne, there are currently multiple options and that is always a good thing as there are certainly different needs related to design, finish and absolutely in the environment.
+Often during a consultation, it is stated that is was the writings (or ranting) here that directly resonated with and influenced my clients in their decision.
 I tell them, 'Well it should, you wrote it!"
 My success has been due to a critical decision made long ago: I didn't allow some other hairdresser to teach or influence me.
 Truth is, I never liked hairdressers or the salon environment much and distinctly refused to be indoctrinated by their heavily flawed practices.
-Instead of taking the road most travelled I decided to do things different.
+Instead of taking the road most travelled I decided to do things differently.

 My approach was to forge a path where those who sat in my chair would have a direct influence in creating the hairdresser they wished to have.
 To that point, I have logged countless hours listening to what my clients have liked and disliked about my work.
 I have listened to the numerous (and reoccurring) frustrations women experience getting their hair cut by conventional hairdressers at conventional salons and resolved to not do those things.
-My entire practice, philosophical platform and this entire website is based entirely on what women have wanted in a hairdresser.
-It seems like a such a simple concept but the result has seen continued longevity from North America to Australia.
+My entire practice, philosophical platform and this entire website are based entirely on what women have wanted in a hairdresser.
+It seems like such a simple concept but the result has seen continued longevity from North America to Australia.

 "Well, I've always cut curly hair".
 That is what I tell my clients.
 Success has come from having the way forward paved by the very people I have been fortunate to learn from - my clients.
 It's been an incredibly fulfilling journey thus far, here's to another 30 years together!